kbuzard-SU/gradualism/2020_Summer_RA_Summary.md

 ## File type

-* After run the R code contributed by Ross Jestrab (see codes details in Ross's report "Coding-Torquay"), we first manually reorganize the txt result (R code output).
-The default setting of the file should be the TSV file, namely to set TAB as default seperated values during the manual reorganization process.
-The TSV file is more convenient to process under EXCEL and Rstudio environment for further operation.
+To transform the PDF data for Torquay Schedule 16 into a digital version, we first run Ross Jestrab's R code from gradualism/torquay/Coding-Torquay.Rmd.

+* The .txt output from the R code is really messy (because the PDFs are usually not high quality), so we then manually reorganize the .txt file that the R code outputs.

+  + We also need to reorganize the lines and separate values (using TAB).

+  + Ross uses csv; Victor preferred using the TSV format (i.e. set TAB as the default separating values).
+He just felt that the TSV format was more convenient.

+* We then use EXCEL to read the file (reading as TSV) and change the columns width and so on in EXCEL to make it more readable and convenient to edit.
+Victor notes that these steps do the same job for Schedule 16 as Ross did for Schedules 1-15 of Torquay and this produces output that looks the same.
+He didn't know whether the process he followed was identical to the one Ross followed.

+  + This is Victor's version of what Ross described under the two sections of Coding-Torquay.html called "Making a Master Excel File for Torquay Data" and "Manual Cleaning".
+"Manual Cleaning" refers to the steps taken after running the code: we actually need to first create the column names, design what columns we want for analysis, and then put all the messy information into the corresponding columns, and separate them with TABs.
+"Making a Master Excel File for Torquay Data" describes the process that occurs after creating the columns in Notepad++ and putting them in good shape to then open the file in excel and make it more editable and readable.

 ## Random notes on future work